 Check out the weather forecast before you book a boat.
 Depending on the weather, decide what type of ship you need (you don’t want an open one if it’s cold and rainy, right?)

 Four Days in Paris – Day 4 – Old Paris

-In our last day in town, we’re going to explore some of the old parts of Paris.
-I mean, I know that almost everything in Paris is old, but those places have kept their vintage spirit alive and, as cliche as it sounds, will transfer you back in time.
+On our last day in town, we’re going to explore some of the old parts of Paris.
+I mean, I know that almost everything in Paris is old, but those places have kept their vintage spirit alive and, as cliche, as it sounds, will transfer you back in time.

-There is no need to buy an incredibly expensive opera ticket to enjoy the opera house’ interior as Palace Garnier offers visitation tickets too.
+There is no need to buy an incredibly expensive opera ticket to enjoy the opera house’s interior as Palace Garnier offers visitation tickets too.

 An incident in 1896 where one of the chandelier’s counterweights broke free killing a concierge inspired the legendary gothic novel – The Phantom of the Opera.

 The most charming part of Paris, Montmartre, is located on a small hill in the 18th arrondissement.
 Famous for its vintage charm, Montmartre used to be the go-to place for every self-respected artist of the 19th and 20th centuries.

 And no wonder, the district managed to keep the small village atmosphere that can inspire all sorts of art expressions.
 Walking around it even nowadays is like stepping inside a postcard.
 If you want to go to the next level, get yourself a walking tour that will teach more about the history of the district and show you its hidden gems!